 When the players receive their spreadsheets they need to make their predictions.
 On the ‘Player’ sheet (shown below)

 - Enter their name in cell A1 (if the group has similarly named people use a unique name)

 - Enter their predictions of the scores in the blue cells (column G and I)

 - As they enter their scores the group standings in column O will be updated so that they can see who is going to progress to the next round (top 2 of each group).

 - Note: per the competition rules, teams on the same number of points will be separated by comparing their net goals, goals scored, then head to head results (unlike the recent Euro’s) .
 The spreadsheet will take this into account.

 - Note: Because of the complex rules to decide who progresses, we suggest they look at the resultant knockout matches and make sure they are happy with the teams progressing.
 If it is not what they want, they should change some of the scores.

-- Once they have completed predicting the group stages, the knockout round will auto populate and they must predict the scores in these matches.
+- Once they have completed predicting the group stages, the knockout bracket stage of the tournament will auto populate and they must predict the scores in these matches.

-- Note: at the knockout stage they only get points for who progresses.
+- Note: at the knockout bracket stage of the tournament they only get points for who progresses.
 Predict a winner in each match (even just a 1-0) instead of a draw and penalties.

-- You complete the knockout phase until you get to a winner.
+- You complete the knockout bracket stage of the tournament until you get to a winner.